drazoxXD/fivem-radio/README.md

 This resource allows you to integrate your own radios in place of the original radios.
 It's fully written in JavaScript and uses resource metadata for its configuration.

+## Rewritten by Drazox
+This was a small question from my friend and i wanted to relase this cuz mine resmon is 0.0ms while not use! while in use its around 0.05ms maybe idk! never tested it! have fun using this hot garbage! (no offense to original creator but idea was good and it was working but resmon is not reasonable!)

 ## Features

 * Radio wheel